50 things you need to know before traveling to Spain

 What to do in the Basque country, Spain

-Geopark in the Basque Country – things you need to known before traveling to Spain
+Geopark in the Basque Country – things you need to know before traveling to Spain

-#3 This means that culturally Spain is very diverse and rich.
-A Basque is very different from an Andalusian and from a Madrilenian and so on… Meaning that traveling in Spain is a very interesting and diverse experience.
-When you travel from one region to the other you will probably notice some of these idiosyncrasies.
+#3 This means that Spain is culturally diverse and rich.
+A Basque is very different from an Andalusian, a Madrilenian, and so on… Meaning that traveling in Spain is a very interesting and diverse experience.
+You will probably notice some of these idiosyncrasies traveling from one region to another.

 Where to go in Spain